eunbaeAN/NiceBacteria/README.md

  nextflow run /path/to/main.nf --samples "/path/to/my-samples.csv" -ansi-log false
  ```
 NiceBacteria requires main.nf, nexflow.config, the files in modules, lib and workflow folders, and a samplesheet file (csv or txt file) to run.
 The nemerous incorportaed bioinformatics tools leaded the dependencies.
 However, the containerization of the dependencies is not done yet.
-The tools you need for this pipeline are already installed on the server, professorX
+The tools you need for this pipeline are already installed on the server, professorX.

 Please do not forget to put the parameter '--samples' to provide the information of your samples.